TikhonovFenichelReductions.jl

 All TFPVs

-There might be several slow manifolds for each $\pi'$, wherefore we only consider conditions for the parameters.
-To do this, we compute the elimination ideal $I\cap\mathbb{R}[\pi]$.
-Given a Gröbner basis $G$ of $I$ w.r.t. an elimination ordering for $x$, the elimination ideal is generated by $G\cap\mathbb{R}[\pi]$, i.e. all polynomials in $G$ not containing the state variables $x$.
-Then, every TFPV must result in the vanishing of each polynomial in the set $G\cap\mathbb{R}[\pi]$, because one always has $\mathcal{V}(I) \subseteq \mathcal{V}(I\cap\mat{R}[\pi])$.
+There might be several slow manifolds for each $\pi'$, wherefore we only consider conditions for the parameters and not the state variables $x$.
+For this, we compute the elimination ideal $I_{\pi}:=I\cap\mathbb{R}[\pi]$.
+Given a Gröbner basis $G$ of $I$ w.r.t. an elimination ordering for $x$, $I_{\pi}$ is generated by $G\cap\mathbb{R}[\pi]$, i.e. all polynomials in $G$ not containing the state variables $x$.
+Then, every TFPV must result in the vanishing of each polynomial in $G\cap\mathbb{R}[\pi]$, because one always has $\mathcal{V}(I) \subseteq \mathcal{V}(I_{\pi})$.
 Thus, we may obtain more complicated expressions in the original parameters that can be considered small (instead of just slow-fast separations of rates).

 $G\cap\mathbb{R}[\pi]$ can be computed by calling tfpvs_groebner.
 Given a TFPV defined by some expressions, one can rewrite the original system with a new parameter equal to this expression, which makes it a slow-fast separation of rates.
 Then, the approach discussed above becomes applicable allowing us to compute the reduced system.